JaneChien-42/DSP-Estimation-of-Pollutants/README.md

 ## 1 Background and Motivation
 ### Background

-第一次工業革命的開始，因為自動化機械化需要大量的電力，因此人類開始使用燃煤來發電。而在近代，因為地球暖化、環保意識抬頭，對於汙染物的管控變成了一大議題。政府(EPA)為了規範發電廠汙染物的產生，......

-Coase Theorem寇斯定理
+Since the 1st Industrial Revolution in the 18th, the use of electricity has been ubiquitous.
+With the rapid development of technology, the demand for electricity has been more and more heavy.
+One way to generate electricity is to burning the coal.
+However, the by-product of burning coal would pollute the atmosphere, and thus cause some environmental damage.
+In modern times, people have noticed the severity of pollutant emission, and start to concern for the enviroment issue.

+Government(EPA) has the responsibility to make power plants reduce the pollutants emission by amount or by price.
+Actually, emission trading is a good way to solve the externality of pollutants.
+In Coase theorem(寇斯定理), no matter what the allocation of emission trading right is in the beginning, the free market can finally cause an efficient result.
+And this way is much more easier than other emission control method, because the only thing EPA needs to do is to determine the price of one unit of pollutant.

 ### Motivation

 The only thing that EPA should do is to determine the price of polltants.
-We hope this research can give a good shadow price estimation of pollutants, and can also give an insight to find the trend of pollutants emission through the panel analysis.
+Therefore, We hope this research can give a good shadow price estimation of pollutants, and can also give an insight to find the trend of pollutants emission through the panel analysis.

-### Objective
+### Paper Reproduction

-Reproduce the Paper:

 Lee, Chia-Yen and Peng Zhou, 2015.
 [Directional Shadow Price Estimation of CO2, SO2 and NOx in the United States Coal Power Industry 1990-2010](http://dx.doi.org/10.1016/j.eneco.2015.08.010).
 Energy Economics, 51, 493–502.